Policy Number: HR-5

 If such relationships are entered into, they should be approached in a sensitive manner and with an understanding of how they may be perceived by others.
 Similarly, relationships among individuals on the same level, where there is no component of authority by one individual over another, may be misinterpreted by others and should be approached in a sensitive manner.

 II.
 SEXUAL HARASSMENT CHARGE

-It is no defense to a sexual harassment charge or complaint that at one time a relationship was consensual.
+When the facts establish that a faculty-student, professional staff-student, or supervisor-subordinate power differential existed within the relationship and there is a complaint of sexual harassment, mutual consent may not be an adequate or acceptable defense.
 If there is disagreement as to whether behavior was affirmatively consensual between the involved individuals, the burden will be on the individual against whom the charge or complaint is made to prove mutual consent.